My Name Is Khan: Casting

 Shanoo Sharma and Robi Reed handled the casting of My Name Is Khan.
 The earliest press reports appeared in October 2007, when Shah Rukh Khan and Kajol were reported to be cast in the lead.
 Karan Johar, however, clarified that while Shah Rukh Khan had accepted the offer, he had not been able to confirm whether Kajol would be in the casting, saying that he had not talked with her yet.
 During this period, Kareena Kapoor was reported to have offered herself to play opposite Shah Rukh Khan, until May 2008 at the time Kajol confirmed her presence.
-My Name Is Khan became Shah Rukh Khan and Kajol's sixth collaboration, after Baazigar (1993), Karan Arjun (1995), Dilwale Dulhania Le Jayenge (1995), Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham...
-(2001), the latter two were also directed by Karan Johar.
+My Name Is Khan became Shah Rukh Khan and Kajol's sixth collaboration, after Baazigar (1993), Karan Arjun (1995), Dilwale Dulhania Le Jayenge (1995), Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham (2001), the latter two were also directed by Karan Johar.

-Before Jimmy Sheirgill, Aamir Bashir was originally chosen to play the role of Zakir, Rizwan's younger brother.
+Before Jimmy Sheirgill, Aamir Bashir and then R. Madhavan were originally chosen to play the role of Zakir, Rizwan's younger brother.
+The latter left the film to prioritise his role in 3 Idiots (2009).
 When filming began in December 2008, the United States authority refused to give Bashir a visa to travel to that because he did not mention his travel to Iran in the application form; since the Mumbai attacks, the country had been cautious of foreigners.
-The incident attracted considerable media attention, which led to his exclusion from the casting.
+The incident attracted considerable media attention, which led to his exclusion from the casting; he later worked with Johar 13 years later on Rocky Aur Rani Kii Prem Kahaani, Johar's first film without Khan.
 Shabana Azmi was initially cast for portraying Rizwan's mother, Razia.
 However, owing to a delay caused by Shah Rukh Khan's shoulder surgery in January 2009, Azmi opted out; she continued to shoot for Gurinder Chadha-directed comedy-drama, It's a Wonderful Afterlife (2010).
-The role eventually went to Zarina Wahab.
+The role eventually went to Zarina Wahab, with Azmi also ultimately working with Johar in Rocky Aur Rani Kii Prem Kahaani.

 In January 2009, Pakistani actress Sonya Jehan was reported to join the casting to play the supporting role of university professor Hasina Khan.
 Unlike Jehan's previous films that shows her in revealing clothes, this one has her wearing a hijab, the traditional head-covering for Muslim women.
 She was particularly drawn to her character and expressed a desire to play similar roles in the future.
 Child artist Tanay Chheda played the role of young Rizwan.
 Chheda's performance in the widely-acclaimed drama Slumdog Millionaire (2008), his resemblance of Shah Rukh Khan's appearance and his familiarity with Mumbai slums were the basis for Karan Johar to cast him.
 Instead of putting the footages of then-President Barack Obama, an actor physically similar to him was chosen.
 Forest Whitaker was the original possibility for the role, but he declined owing to conflicting schedule and disinclination to play Obama who was still in his office.
 The role eventually went to Christopher B. Duncan, who was cast two months after an audition.